Looking for treasures at Mandarake Grand Chaos in Nipponbashi

 And of course, the works of Osamu Tezuka, the God of Manga!

-Demon Slayer (Kimetsu no Yaiba) is hitting the charts everywhere in the world.
-In Spain, everyone knows it’s now on Netflix.
-COVID is delaying the movie release, but I’m sure it’ll be an instant hit.
+Demon Slayer (Kimetsu no Yaiba) was hitting the charts everywhere in the world.
+In Spain, everyone knows it’s on Netflix.

 ● Impressive Collections of J-Pop Merch, Cosplay Goods, Trading Cards…